norsk-gjeldsinformasjon/api-docs/docs/explanation/consent.md

 There are two ways you can find out if a consent is inactive.
 Which one you choose depends on your needs:

-1. You can call our API and check the state of a consent
+1. You can call our API and check the state of a specific consent
-2. You can poll our API and receive a change feed with events for consents given to you
+2. You can poll our API and receive a change feed with events for all consents given to you

 ### I need to check the current state of a consent